 As an industry, technologies and advertising capabilities are constantly changing, and have been since online advertising formats were first created in 1994.
-Whilst the depletion of cookies is the latest significant change in the industry, ad verification and measurement can certainly adapt to a cookie-depleted world and has already started to.
+Whilst the depletion of cookies is one of the latest significant changes in the industry, ad verification and measurement can certainly adapt to a post third-party cookie world and has already started to do so.